 When we get lost in time, there is actually no loss at all; as parts of us are found, it becomes an expansive experience.
 Marney Makridakis

 Author of Creating Time Marney Makridakis invites you to make dynamic shifts in your life by organically reshaping the way you think about and use time.
-Explore kronos and kairos, synchronicity, and flow through the lens of the ancient Greeks, Maslow, Csikszentmihalyi, and Jung.
+Explore the concepts of kronos and kairos, synchronicity, and flow through the lenses of the ancient Greeks, Maslow, Csikszentmihalyi, and Jung.
+Gain fresh insights and awareness as you journey through this series and notice how varied experiences of time play out in your life.

 In real life, we can call it flow, peak experience, or losing track of time different labels to describe the same type of experience, an experience that we all seem to crave.
 The perception of time is the quintessential human paradox.
 We often want to escape ourselves and lose track of time, and yet when we become fully aware of the gift of time, we are more present and in touch.
 A discussion of Maslow's peak experiences and Csikszentmihalyi's flow.